tomalbrc/filament/README.md

 You should use [polymers auto-host capability](https://polymer.pb4.eu/latest/user/resource-pack-hosting/) to host the resourcepack, no 3rd party server needed!

 TLDR: ItemsAdder / Oraxen alternative for fabric.
-Doesn't handle datapack files such as item-tags / block-tags, etc.
+Doesn't handle datapack files such as item-tags / block-tags, etc (bring your own datapack).

 ## Features